YangLing0818/ContextDiff/ContextDiff_image/README.md

 --output_dir="./output"
 ```

 For the '--mean_path' and '--std_path' in the code, it is generated from the dataset embeddings.
 You can use cluster method like GMM to obtain std and mean from your datasets.
+This method could help to accelerate the speed of training convergence by optimizing denoising starting point from pure Gaussian distribution to the image distribution of the training dataset.
+You can also directly create means and variances that conform to an isotropic Gaussian distribution.

 ## Citation
 ```